hurlenko/mloader/README.md

 You can download individual chapters or full title (but only available chapters).

-Chapters can be saved as `CBZ` archives (default) or separate images by passing the `--raw` parameter.
+Chapters can be saved in different formats (check the `--help` output for the available formats).

-There also is a pdf option that can be used by passing `--pdf`.

 ## 🖥️ Command line interface